greptileai/greptile-vscode/README.md

-# Onboard AI VS Code Extension
+# Greptile VS Code Extension

 ## Overview

-Onboard AI is a developer tool for understanding and navigating codebases in English.
+Greptile is a developer tool for understanding and navigating codebases in English.

-This extension for VS Code brings Onboard AI's capabilities directly into your development environment, enhancing productivity and code comprehension.
+This extension for VS Code brings Greptile's capabilities directly into your development environment, enhancing productivity and code comprehension.

 ## Features